 This key lime pie is so perfectly tart and easy to make!
 Prepped in 15 minutes or less.
 Just blend, pour, and freeze!
 It’s secretly healthy too!

-Plus, I’m using a whole wheat pie crust with zero oil or butter.
+Plus, I’m using a whole wheat crust with zero oil or vegan butter.

-AND the filling for my key lime pie is made using tofu (don’t worry, you won’t taste it), avocado and cashews.
+AND the filling is made using tofu (don’t worry, you won’t taste it), avocado, and cashews.

 So, YES!
-This pie is definitely a healthier treat.
+This is definitely a healthier treat, as far as pie goes.
 Woohoo!

 (This is a summary with step by step photos, full recipe measurements and instructions are in the recipe card below.)

-Begin by preparing your pie crust.
-You may use my no oil pie crust, or any of your favourite crusts.
-Do a blind bake and set aside.
+Begin by preparing your vegan pie crust.
+Do a blind bake and set it aside.

-Add all the filling ingredients to your blender and process until smooth. (photos 1-2)
+Add all the pie filling ingredients to a blender or food processor. (photo 1)

-NOTE: If you don’t have a high speed blender, it helps to soak your cashews in hot water for 30 minutes, and then drain, before blending.
+NOTE: If you don’t have a high-speed blender, soak your cashews in hot water for 30 minutes, and then drain, before blending.
+This will help soften them.

-Pour the filling into your pie crust and spread with a silicone spatula as evenly as you can, but it doesn’t need to be perfect. (photos 3-5)
+Spread it as evenly as you can, but it doesn’t need to be perfect. (photo 4)

 Expert Tips + Recipe Notes

-- If you don’t have a high speed blender, soak your cashews in hot water for 30 minutes and then drain, before blending with remaining ingredients.
+- If you don’t have a high-speed blender, soak your cashews in hot water for 30 minutes and then drain, before blending with the remaining ingredients.
 This will help them soften, making them easier to blend.

 - Make sure to plan ahead, as this pie tastes best when frozen for at least 4-6 hours.

 - This vegan key lime pie is more tart than sweet.
-If you prefer a sweeter pie, increase the sugar to half a cup, noting that this will increase the calorie content, too.
+If you prefer a sweeter pie, increase the sugar to half a cup, but note that this will increase the calorie content, too.
+(For my taste, it’s the perfect balance of sweet and tart.)

 - If you prefer extra tart, use up to ¾ cup of fresh lime juice.
 You may also add 1-2 teaspoons of lime zest for extra zing.